openvinotoolkit/openvino/docs/benchmarks/performance_benchmarks_ovms.md

 - **OpenVINO™ Model Server** -- It is launched as a docker container on the server platform and it listens (and answers on) requests from clients.
 It is run on the same machine as the OpenVINO™ toolkit benchmark application in corresponding benchmarking.
 Models served by it are located in a local file system mounted into the docker container.
 The OpenVINO™ Model Server instance communicates with other components via ports over a dedicated docker network.

-- **Clients** -- This part run in separated physical machine referred to as client platform.
+- **Clients** -- They are run in a separated physical machine referred to as a client platform.
 Clients are implemented in Python3 programming language based on TensorFlow API and they work as parallel processes.
-Each client waits for a response from OpenVINO™ Model Server before it will send a new next request.
-Clients also play role of the verification of responses.
+Each client waits for a response from OpenVINO™ Model Server before it sends a new request.
+Clients also play a role in the verification of responses.

 - **Load Balancer** -- It works on the client platform in a docker container by using a HAProxy.
 The main role of Load Balancer is counting the requests forwarded from clients to OpenVINO™ Model Server, estimating its latency, and sharing this information by Prometheus service.
 The reason for locating this part on the client site is to simulate a real life scenario that includes an impact of a physical network on reported metrics.